r0mer0m/ml_project_NLP/README.md

 Group Memebers: Miguel Romero, Louise Lai, Jenny Kong.

-Final project for the MSDS621 and extension of ULMFiT for text tagging:
+Final project for MSDS621 and extension of ULMFiT for text tagging:

 The files/folder contained in this repo are: